Distributional Random Forests for Complex Survey Designs: Simulations

 \subsection{Computation Details}

-We run the SDRF and DRF (\cite{cevid_michel_meinshausen_bühlmann_2022}) algorithms with the above data generating process for each of the finite-population size $N\in\{4000,5000,15000,22500\}$ and the number of trees $B\in\{10,30,70,200\}$.
-For each of the scenario, 200 seeds were run.
-We let $p = 3$ to align with the case study (Section~\ref{sec:casestudy}).
-As $N$ increases, we also increase the total number of strata $H$ and the number of PSUs per stratum $N_{\mathrm{psu},h}$.
-The expected sample size per stratum (and hence the overall sample size) increases with $N$.
-The sampling \emph{mechanism} (PPS at stage~1 and SRSWOR at stage~2 with fixed rates) is kept fixed in the values of $N$, which is consistent with the asymptotics of the increase in the population survey.
+We run SDRF and DRF \citep{cevid2022distributional} on the above data-generating process for each finite-population size $N\in\{4000,5000,15000,22500\}$ and number of trees $B\in\{10,30,70,200\}$, with $200$ seeds per scenario.
+We set $p = 3$ to align with the case study (Section~\ref{sec:casestudy}).
+As $N$ increases, we also increase the total number of strata $H$ and the number of PSUs per stratum $N_{\mathrm{psu},h}$, so the expected sample size per stratum, and hence the overall sample size, grows with $N$.
+The sampling \emph{mechanism} (PPS at stage~1 and SRSWOR at stage~2, with fixed rates) is held fixed across the values of $N$, consistent with increasing-population survey asymptotics.